rd2/tbd/pages/ua.md

 - UA is power-based (W), instantaneous
 - time-delayed responses are not factored-in ...
 - ... so forget thermal mass, ground heat loss, solar, etc.
-- fenestration U-values and areas may be factored-in ...
+- fenestration U-factors and areas may be factored-in ...
 - ... while differences in fenestration areas usually are not

 ### _Major_ thermal bridging